 Don’t know what to say?

-- The Library has taken the lead in implementing the City’s Education and Digital Literacy Strategy, which has become even more critical during the COVID-19 pandemic, with tens of thousands of San José residents struggling with distance learning, underemployment, and financial hardship.
+- The Library has taken the lead in implementing the City’s Education and Digital Literacy Strategy, which has become even more critical during COVID-19, with tens of thousands of San José residents struggling with distance learning, underemployment, and financial hardship.

-- Any cuts to Library hours and public-facing staff will only serve to exacerbate the growing digital divide in San José, which existed before COVID-19 and will continue to persist after it — unless we invest in solutions now.
+- Any further cuts to Library hours, services, and staff will only exacerbate the growing digital divide in San José, which existed before COVID-19 and will continue to persist after it — unless we invest in solutions now.